-When a new countries currency exchange market opens often the first few minutes sees some larger price fluctuation as traders enter the market factoring in movements that have occurred in previous markets.
+When a new country’s currency exchange market opens often, the first few minutes see some larger price fluctuation as traders enter the market factoring in movements that have occurred in previous markets.
 This also impacts that currencies traded from the AUD, JPY, EUR, GBP to the USD.

 Countries reserve banks such as the RBA make rate announcements at the same day of the month and a set time.
 These announcements directly impact relevant currency pairs and increase currency trading.
 Knowing the key reserve bank dates and times is critical for any trader.

 Like the reserve bank announcements, government departments regularly release economic performance figures from terms of trade to warehouse orders and production.
 Like rate announcements, these directly impact currency pairings and can see large fluctuations.
 Over 2015, the Chinese announcements have worldwide led to the largest fluctuations.